ITB-Carlos-Vargas/ITB-Carlos-Vargas/README.md

 I'm immersed in the exciting world of apps development, honing my skills and expanding my knowledge in the realm of creating applications.

 📫 **Connect with Me:**
-Feel free to reach out and connect with me on LinkedIn.
-I'm always open to networking and engaging in conversations related to web development, technology, and more.
-You can also contact me through my email.
+Feel free to reach out and connect with me.
+I'm always open to networking and engaging in conversations related to app development, technology, and more.

 [![Email Badge](https://img.shields.io/badge/Email-111?style=for-the-badge&logo=gmail&logoColor=white)](mailto:carlosandrespote@gmail.com)